philipce/nifty/README.md

 ## Getting Started

-_Xcode users can just use the included project file (TODO: create xcode project file) and skip the rest of the install steps!_
+_An Xcode project file will be coming soon, so Xcode users can just use the included project file and skip the rest of the install steps!_

 ##### System Requirements

-Currently, Nifty is only being developed on Ubuntu 16.04 (and occasionally built on macOS) but there's no reason it shouldn't work anywhere Swift does.
+Currently, Nifty is being developed on Ubuntu 14.04/16.04 and occasionally tested on the latest macOS (continuous testing on macOS coming soon).
+However, there's no reason Nifty shouldn't work anywhere Swift does.

 ##### Install Swift